-- A small business may ship out an occasional item after printing off postage from the USPS website, or the business may rely on omnichannel sales and shipping as its core business, sending out dozens to hundreds of orders at a time.
+- A small small business may ship out occasional shipping products after printing off postage from the USPS website, or the business may rely on omnichannel sales and shipping orders as its core business, sending out dozens to hundreds of orders at a time.

-- A shipper may take orders manually and handle their own fulfillment from a home or storefront location, or it may be completely automated.
-In this case, the orders may come in from multiple sales channels, automatically directed to a fulfillment center.
-The fulfillment center then fills the orders from existing inventory and completes all shipping steps without the small business’s involvement.
+- A shipper may take shipping orders manually and handle their own fulfillment from a home or storefront location, or it may be completely automated.
+In this case, the may come in from multiple sales channels or multiple carriers, automatically directed to a fulfillment center.
+The order fulfillment center then fills the orders from existing inventory and completes all shipping steps without the small business’s involvement.

 These extremes show the difference between a small business with a high throughput shipping business and one without any kind of shipping process.
 Following the steps provided here can help reduce shipping costs for small businesses and ensure business owners are making the best decisions for their company and your shipping situation.

-What is the best shipping method for small business?
+What is the best shipping method for small businesses?

 Just as each small business is unique, so is each shipping method.
 Fortunately, you have options, the most common are USPS, UPS, FedEx and DHL.
-And as a shipping company, you can use more than one.
+And as a shipping company, you can use more than one different carrier.

 It may depend whether you need international shipping, your items are mostly going to one region, or you are shipping primarily one size product.
 But we’re getting ahead of ourselves.

-Here are 10 small business shipping tips to help you optimize your shipping.
+Here are 10 small business shipping tips to help you optimize your shipping frieght.